Back to blog

 • telc C1 Hochschule

-For English-taught programs, universities often ask for:
+For English-taught programmes, universities often require:

 • IELTS